FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **electoral system** TBD

-* **ballot** a list of contests and, for each contest in the list, a list of choices, in a form allows a person or computer to record choices, read recorded choices, or both  @review kiniry previous note: TBD including ballot id, imprinted ballot
+* **ballot** a list of contests and, for each contest in the list, a list of choices, in a form that allows a person to record choices and allows a person or a computer (or both) to read recorded choices
+@review kiniry previous note: TBD including ballot id

 * **margin** Given a contest and two choices in that contest, the numerical difference between the choice that got more votes and the choice that got fewer votes

 * **hash function** TBD, mentioning specifically SHA-256

-* **RLA software** The software component of a computer system for conducting Risk-Limiting Audits
+* **RLA software** The software component of an RLA Tool

 * **ballot storage bin** A physical container for a set of paper ballots